Deconstructed Hypercharge: A Natural Model of Flavour: Introduction

-Such a dominant coupling of NP to the third vs light generations can be described via approximate $U(2)^5 \equiv U(2)_q \times U(2)_u \times U(2)_d \times U(2)_\ell \times U(2)_e$ global flavour symmetries, under which the light generations transform as doublets and the third generation as singlets.
-Via minimal breaking patterns, these same $U(2)^5$ symmetries can efficiently account for the observed fermion mass and mixing hierarchies, while simultaneously suppressing flavour violation in the light families~\cite{Barbieri:2011ci,Isidori:2012ts,Barbieri:2012uh,Fuentes-Martin:2019mun}, as is needed to also pass the stringent flavour bounds.
-In short, appropriately broken $U(2)^5$ flavour symmetries allow for phenomenologically viable NP particles with masses $\sim 1$ TeV, where the improvement over $U(3)^n$ comes from the freedom to suppress NP couplings to the light generations.
+Such a dominant coupling of NP to the third {\em vs.} light generations can be described via approximate $U(2)^5 \equiv U(2)_q \times U(2)_u \times U(2)_d \times U(2)_\ell \times U(2)_e$ global flavour symmetries (a subgroup of the $U(3)^5$ symmetry mentioned above) under which the light generations transform as doublets and the third generation as singlets.
+Via minimal breaking patterns, these same $U(2)^5$ symmetries can efficiently account for the observed fermion mass and mixing hierarchies, while simultaneously suppressing flavour violation in the light families~\cite{Barbieri:2011ci,Isidori:2012ts,Barbieri:2012uh,Fuentes-Martin:2019mun,Kagan:2009bn} at least as well as in MFV, as is needed to also pass the stringent flavour bounds.
+Appropriately broken $U(2)^5$ flavour symmetries therefore allow for phenomenologically viable NP particles with masses $\sim 1$ TeV, where the improvement over $U(3)^n$ comes from the freedom to suppress NP couplings to the light generations.
+Putting things together, BSM dynamics with accidental approximate $U(2)$ symmetries can offer solutions to the SM flavour puzzle without introducing a BSM flavour puzzle, all while being as light as a few TeV.

+These $U(2)^5$ symmetries can themselves be realised accidentally via flavour non-universal gauge symmetries.
+This idea originated with the study of completely `horizontal' non-universal gauge symmetries~\cite{Froggatt:1978nt}, {\em i.e.} those that commute with the SM gauge symmetry, which were typically (but not always~\cite{Grinstein:2010ve}) imagined to be broken at a very high scale.
+The idea has been re-invigorated in recent years~\cite{Bordone:2017bld,Greljo:2018tuh,Fuentes-Martin:2020pww,Fuentes-Martin:2020bnh,Davighi:2022fer,Fuentes-Martin:2022xnb,FernandezNavarro:2022gst,Davighi:2022bqf,Stefanek:2022doo} through a more intricate setup in which one `flavour deconstructs' various factors of the SM gauge symmetry, by promoting that factor to the product of a light generation part and a third generation part, thereby delivering $U(2)^5$ accidental symmetry.
+We emphasize that here (in contrast to the horizontal case) the flavour non-universality is intrinsic in the UV embedding of the SM gauge interactions themselves, with universality emerging as a low-energy accident.